Winter at Dyrham Park

 There are walks for all abilities, from a short stroll down the paved driveway to the house to our Prospect walk which takes you out to the viewpoint where you can look across the Bristol channel to Wales.

 Join us at 11am and 1.45pm every day for a guided walk around the park with one of our expert ranger guides to find out more about the deer, the trees and the landscape.

 Please note: We do not allow dogs into the main park, but they are welcome in the dog walking area next to the car park.

 A winter garden

 Like the park, the garden offers a spectacular scene in winter with sniffs of colour peeking out through the winter trees.
 Look out for the little robins darting about too.
 We offer daily guided tours of the garden which start at 12pm.

 Take a wander through the crisp grasses in the perry pear orchard, with Christmas card scenes as you look over past the bee hives towards St Peter’s Church and follow the Serpentine path alongside the ponds back towards the courtyard garden.

 The National Trust shop is a shopper's delight, selling gifts, cards and edible goods - including National Trust biscuits, curds and jams as well as Dyrham Park venison (subject to availability).

-And what visit would be complete without a hot beverage and sweet treat in the tea-room?
-A seasonal menu offers hot and cold food and drinks in a quaint setting.
+And what visit would be complete without a hot beverage and treat to eat in the tea-room?
+A seasonal menu offers hot and cold food and drinks in an atttractive blue and white setting.